mkhtradm01/dio_client/README.md

 -->

-This is a simplified implementation of [Dio](https://pub.dev/packages/dio) it targets junior developers that need to quickly have http implementation in their applications.
+This is a simplified implementation of [Dio](https://pub.dev/packages/dio) it targets developers that need to quickly have http implementation in their applications.

 ## Features